kidscancode/godot_recipes/src-4/content/basics/file_io.md

 Don't waste your time.
 Using Godot's built-in serialization, you can store native Godot objects - Nodes, Resources, even Scenes - without any effort, which means less code and fewer errors.

+There's a reason that Godot itself doesn't use JSON for saving scenes and resources.

 ### Wrapping up

-This article just scratches the surface of what you can do with the `File` object.
-For the full list of available `File` methods, see the [File documentation](https://docs.godotengine.org/en/latest/classes/class_file.html).
+This article just scratches the surface of what you can do with `FileAccess`.
+For the full list of available `FileAccess` methods, see the [FileAccess documentation](https://docs.godotengine.org/en/stable/classes/class_fileaccess.html).